See my guide on how to use an Instant Pot.

 Servings: 6 servings

-Stuffed bell peppers with rice, ground beef or turkey, tomato sauce and seasonings.
-These easy stuffed peppers are a delicious dinner that you can make ahead.
+These Stuffed Peppers are filled with rice, ground beef or turkey, tomato sauce and Italian seasonings.
+They're a healthy meal that's make ahead and freezer-friendly.

 Ingredients